The lathe tools are held in a toolpost on the lathe cross-slide and which are then fed into the rotating workpiece to machine it to size.

 A set of feeler gauges makes a good starting set of shims.

-This shows the result when the tool is at the correct height.
+The image to the right shows the result when the tool is at the correct height.

 I use a mixture of brass, steel and aluminium shims.
 Thin brass shims are great to get the height exactly correct.

-This again shows the tool has been set too low.
+The image on the left with the small round bar being faced shows the tool has been set too low.

 If you want a varied selection of shims then quite useful to buy a set of feeler gauges and cut them down into a selection of shims.